Main Menu

 Special-Use Camping Areas

-Many state parks have special-use camping areas for use by non-profit organizations.
-These areas are assigned on a first-come, first-served basis and may be reserved by calling the individual parks.
-Organized youth groups (Scouts, 4-H, church, etc.) have priority.
-Click on the Campground List link to find out which state parks and historic sites offer these areas.
+Many state parks have special-use areas that are designated for group camping, with nonprofit organizations and youth groups having priority.
+These areas may be reserved by calling the individual parks.
+Visit the Campground List page to find out which state parks and historic sites offer these areas.

 Organized Group Camps

-There are 13 organized group camps in seven Missouri state parks: Crowder, Cuivre River, Knob Noster, Lake of the Ozarks, Roaring River, Mark Twain and Dr. Edmund A. Babler Memorial.
+There are 12 organized group camps in seven Missouri state parks: Crowder, Cuivre River, Knob Noster, Lake of the Ozarks, Roaring River, Mark Twain and Dr. Edmund A. Babler Memorial.
 At Babler State Park, the Jacob L. Babler Outdoor Education Center has facilities especially designed for campers with disabilities.
 Organizations must make reservations in advance directly with the park.
-Click on the Organized Group Camps link for additional information.
+Visit the Organized Group Camps page for additional information.

 Comfort Camping

 Create a camping experience without having to bring your own tent.
-Camper cabins at Johnson's Shut-InsMark Twain, Stockton and Lake Wappapello state parks, and a yurt and Outpost Cabins at Lake of the Ozarks State Park offer the feel of an outdoor camping experience with some of the comforts of home.
+Camper cabins at Johnson's Shut-InsMark Twain, Stockton and Lake Wappapello state parks, yurts at Pomme de Terrre State Park and a yurt and Outpost cabins at Lake of the Ozarks State Park offer the feel of an outdoor camping experience with some of the comforts of home.
+All units are smoke-free, and some allow pets.

-If you have a large group that wants to camp together in a campground, group camping areas are available at Meramec State Park.
-The three group tent areas can be reserved by calling the reservation center or online.
-The areas range in size and have a minimum of 15 and maximum of 50 occupants.
+If you have a large group (15-50 people) that wants to camp together in a campground, group tent areas are available at Meramec State Park.
+The three group tent areas differ in size but offer similar amenities: 15-car parking lot, two grills and eight picnic tables.

 Backpack Campsites